naman-32/LiveSentimentAnalyser/README.md

 asecret=""
 ```

-7. This will take time about an hour depending on the processor.
+7. Run this command **once** , this will take time about an hour depending on the processor.
 ```
 python3 run_once_script.py
 ```